 In short: It is important to understand how much sugar you are eating, and to aim to limit foods that are almost purely sugar, like jelly beans.
 One easy way to do this?
 Focus on real, whole foods, and get a sweet fix in small doses along with plenty of fiber, fat, protein and micronutrients (vitamins and minerals).

 88 Acres’ philosophy is to use just enough real sugar to make our products tasty while staying true to a simple list of ingredients you would be able to find in your pantry.
-The combination of seeds and whole oats in our Craft Seed Bars provide natural fiber, protein and healthy fats to keep you satisfied and alert.
+The combination of seeds and whole oats in our Seed Bars provide natural fiber, protein and healthy fats to keep you satisfied and alert.

 Added Sugar vs. Natural Sugar